 Again, you'll need to pay for a subscription if you want to use the more advanced features, like tags, but basic lists and sync between devices is free to all.Todoist: To-Do List, Task List

 Trello is similar to Asana in that it allows you to keep on top of multiple projects and tasks without collapsing in a heap of information overload.
 If you need to be able to check in on several different projects at once from your smartphone or tablet then Trello is one of the best ways to go about it.

 The app is based around cards — each card can have members, labels, dates and other information attached to it, so it's simple to use despite being very powerful.
 Everything is synced to the cloud as well so you can access your Trello account from the web as well as your mobile devices.Trello

 If you haven't yet discovered IFTTT then you're in for a treat — it lets you combine various apps and services together to help you get more done.
-Send a map of your location to your Gmail account with a tap on an Android Wear device, sync Dropbox files across to Google Drive, save your mobile photos to Evernote, and much more besides.
+They used to be called 'recipes' but are now called 'applets' instead.

 So, for example, if you want to automatically send a map of your location to your Gmail account with a tap on an Android Wear device, sync Dropbox files to other services, switch on your lights or other internet-connected devices around the home or many, many more things, then IFTTT is a one-stop-shop of productivity.